timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-03.md

 ## Availability

-Short outages of an [@!RFC8181] publication server will not affect RPs as long as the corresponding RRDP and RSYNC repositories remain available.
+Short outages of an [@!RFC8181] Publication Server will not affect RPs as long as the corresponding RRDP and RSYNC repositories remain available.
 However, such outages prevent publishers from updating their ROAs and re-issuing their manifests and CRLs in a timely manner.